portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 Some notices are intended to port community, and other are intended to general public.
 Also each notice is of interest of some subgroups of port community, such as: shipagents, shipping companies, transport companies, stevedors,  concessionaire, etc.

-### Port companies
-Direcciones y datos de contacto

 ### Port Directory
 Logistic services of a port are ofered through specialized companies.
 A port should publish companies, contact information, and services offered by stakeholders of a port.
-This is a classifications of port services:
+Mainly have to procure two APIs: one for creating and updating contact data, and another API to publish contact information.
+This is a classifications of port services that have to be used to tag contact info:
 - **Warehousing & Logistics**:
   - Container (Depot)
   - Container (CFS)